bbezuk/scrapper/README.md

 TODO:

-refractor parsing into seperate library enable complex parsing of some cases where data is encoded into javascript implement parsing of difference between files on disk and online
+Refractor parsing into seperate library.
+Enable complex parsing of some cases where data is encoded into javascript.
+Implement parsing of difference between files on disk and online.